-Each 3rd, 4th, and 5th grade team shares a classroom set of Chromebooks.
-Teachers collaborate to decide…throughout the day.
+Grades 3-5 assign Chromebooks to each student.
 Students in grades 3, 4, and 5 use technology for writing, research, reading and math games, and keyboarding.

-K-2 classrooms are equipped with 6 iPads per classroom.
+Grades K-2 assign iPads to each student.
 Students use these devices throughout the day to support reading and math instruction as part of their daily routines.

 Third grade students receive formal keyboarding instruction from a keyboarding instructor as part of the core curriculum.
 Students in grades 4 and 5 practice their keyboarding technique with the goal of typing 30 words per minute before they transition to middle school.